Design-Computing/Design-Computing.github.io/md/week2.md

 Then you can write in the things you've tried and what happened.
 The instructions on how you use the debugger, or how to open a folder, or the nuances of a particular algorithm.
 Or how you feel today!

-# Lecture&mdash;Let's learn some python!
+# Lecture&mdash;Let's learn some python

 You should probably watch these in the order I've posted them, but I'm not your dad, you do whatever you want.